 Maria Rosendal’s approach to photography is rooted in a relentless fascination for nature, and her gaze is often directed at the places where man has left its imprint in it.

-“I often see subjects in the track that we humans leave us; a small cabin in the woods, paths that meet, tracks in the sand, which you can read his own stories into.
+“I often see subjects in the track that we humans leave us; a small cabin in the woods, paths that meet, tracks in the sand, which you can read your own stories into.
 The great nature can be hugely overwhelming, and I try to collect some of the impressions in my photographs.
-For in this way to show that even the smallest detail offers its own beauty – as long as you focus on it. ”
+This way I show that even the smallest detail offers its own beauty – as long as you focus on it. “